Fiduciary Financial Advisor Near Me

 5 Key Differences

-1. Fiduciary financial advisors can include financial planners, but not every financial planner is necessarily a fiduciary money manager.
-Financial planners mainly work with clients to create comprehensive financial plans that help them achieve their financial goals.
-Sometimes, some financial planners can also specialize in specific investment management and financial planning services, such as retirement planning, tax planning, or debt management.
+1. Fiduciary financial advisors include financial planners, but not every financial planner is a fiduciary.
+Financial planners work with each client to create a comprehensive financial plan to help them achieve their financial goals.
+Some financial planners may also specialize in specific services such as retirement planning, tax planning, or debt management.

-2. Certain financial planners do come under fiduciary advisors, such as fee-only, independent financial planners.
-They hold themselves to the fiduciary standard, but not all financial planners do.
+2. Certain financial planners are fiduciary advisors, such as fee-only, independent financial planners.
 You can reach out to one of our fiduciary advisors to determine which kind of advisor would be best for you.

 3. A financial planner will advertise that they are a fiduciary.

-4. A financial planner who is a fiduciary will be registered with various associations such as the FINRA or CFP board or the SEC.
+4. A financial planner who is a fiduciary will be registered with various associations such as FINRA or the CFP board, in addition to the SEC.

-5. Fiduciary advisors adopt a much broader outlook and holistically evaluate and manage various aspects of a client’s wealth and assets.
-They are more interested in the client’s goals and desires.
+5. Fiduciary advisors are more likely to adopt a broad outlook and holistically evaluate and manage various aspects of a client's wealth and assets.
+They are more interested in the client's goals and aspirations.

 Do I Need a Fiduciary Financial Advisor Near Me?